Hypaethral/javascript-projects/environment-setup/04-react.md

 That's a pretty accurate reaction.
 JSX allows us to use a shorthand (again, transpiled!) interpreted markup directly in our javascript files.
 Note that, in order to utilize this, we'll need to rename our file to `cat.tsx` from `cat.ts`.
 If you weren't using TypeScript, the correct file extension would be `cat.jsx` instead.

+**If your IDE complains about this markup, even after changing the filename:**

+make sure JavaScript's language level is set to harmony or JSX.

 #### Optional "functional" style of defining a dumb React component

-Since our Cat component is pretty small and simple, we can also use a shorthand method for defining React components that looks a little less friendly at first but can be helpful for thinking of components as composable functions:
+Since our Cat component is pretty small and simple, we can also use a shorthand method for defining a component that looks a little less friendly at first but can be helpful for thinking of components as composable functions:

 ```
     const Cat = (props: CatProps) => <span>`I'm ${this.props.age} and my name is ${this.props.name}`</span>;